op-rs/kona/bin/supervisor/README.md

 ### Usage

-Run the supervisor using the following command
+Run the `kona-supervisor` using the following command

 ```bash
 kona-supervisor \